Sarah BerryWeb Marketing Consultant

-It’s helpful, however, to complete one at least once a year.
+It’s helpful, however, to complete one at least once a year when learning how to plan marketing strategy that is effective.
 Your market and competitors aren’t static, so you need to assess what’s happening and how your business can respond to threats and opportunities to set yourself up for success.

 4. Objectives and issues

 Once you complete your SWOT analysis, your strategic marketing plan should cover:

 - Duration: Outline the period of your marketing strategy.
 Does this document, for example, look at your company’s marketing plan for the next year, quarter, or month?